Loggerhead Sea Turtle

 Handmade with tempered glass

-The bracelets each measure 17cm / 6.5 inches in length.
+The stretch glass Loggerhead bracelet measures 17cm / 6.5 inches in length.

-Your Bands of Courage come with Endangered Animal gift cards for both your animals and a 20 Tree Planting Certificate, all of which can be personalized.
-They tell you all about your Endangered Animals, your Mangrove trees, and your CO2 recycling.
+Your Band of Courage comes with your 3 Endangered Animal gift cards and a 30 Tree Planting Certificate, both of which can be personalized.
+They tell you all about your Endangered Animal, your Mangrove trees, and your CO2 recycling.

-Every stack comes in a drawstring fabric pouch.
+Every band comes in a drawstring recycled fabric pouch.

 Your bracelet & care

-The tempered glass beads will hold their colours in freshwater (not saltwater, please) although they should not be exposed to perfumes, chemicals, cosmetics and the like.
+Your bracelet will hold its colors in water (not saltwater, please) although they should not be exposed to perfumes, chemicals, cosmetics and the like.

 Shipping